-About the Russian White, Black, and Tabby Cat
+Russian White, Black, and Tabby Personality and Temperament

 Three distinct coat colors in one adorable breed: Russian White, Black, and Tabby cats were all developed with help from the much-loved Russian Blue.
 Stunning looks, luxurious short-haired coats, and wonderful personalities are a few things that help these kitties stand out from the crowd.